aatayde/100DaysOfCode/README.md

 ## Day 12

-    Sum all values in Array
+    Sum all values in an Object